-The proposed budget for Operating Assistance in 2024-25 is set at \$72 million, reflecting a \$3.3 million increase from the prior year's plan.
+The proposed budget for Operating Assistance in 2024-25 is set at \$71 million, reflecting a \$2.4 million increase from the prior year's plan.
 The Authority will rely on a mix of federal, state, and local assistance to cover the anticipated expenses.
-The expected federal assistance required for operations is \$16.1 million.
-Which consists of the remaining \$12.2 million in Emergency COVID Relief funds, \$2 million from conserved preventive maintenance funds.
-Anticipated state assistance needed to fund operations is \$52.7 million, which includes \$52.2 million allocated from New York State Transit Operating Assistance (STOA), a 5.4% increase as stated in the governor's proposed executive budget.
-Additionally, there is \$249 thousand designated as a state match to the conserved preventive maintenance funds, and \$250 thousand for mobility on demand operating assistance.
+The expected federal assistance required for operations is \$18.1 million.
+Which consists of the remaining \$12 million in Emergency COVID Relief funds, \$3 million in conserved Oneida operating assistance, and \$1.9 million from conserved preventive maintenance funds.
+Anticipated state assistance needed to fund operations is \$49.8 million, which includes \$49.5 million allocated from New York State Transit Operating Assistance (STOA), maintaining a flat budget based on the guidance of the New York State Department of Budget.
+Additionally, there is \$235 thousand designated as a state match to the conserved preventive maintenance funds.
 The total local assistance needed to fund operations is \$3.2 million.
 The budget assumes that funding levels for local assistance will remain unchanged.